alexsnihur/mobile-app-market-analysis/README.md

 # Profitable App Profiles for the App Store and Google Play Markets

-This project analyzes data from the App Store and Google Play to identify patterns that can help developers create profitable mobile applications.
+This project analyzes data from the App Store and Google Play to identify app categories and features that correlate with high user engagement.

 ## Project Overview
 The goal is to determine the types of apps that are likely to attract more users and generate higher revenue on both platforms.